swolmer/athena-rag-api/README.md

 ## License and Use

-This implementation is for internal clinical use and educational purposes.
-Distribution or deployment in regulated medical settings must comply with local medical device software regulations.
+This software and all associated materials are proprietary to Athena AI Platform and developed by Sophie A. Wolmer.
+The codebase is intended strictly for internal clinical use, research, and educational purposes within authorized organizations.

+Unauthorized copying, redistribution, modification, or deployment—especially in regulated medical or commercial environments—is strictly prohibited without explicit written permission from the Athena AI Platform development team.

+Users must comply with all applicable local, national, and international medical device regulations when deploying this software in clinical or commercial settings.

+For licensing inquiries, commercial use, or partnership opportunities, please contact the Athena AI Platform development team directly.